datastax/dsbulk/manual/README.md

 ## Count Examples

-When counting rows on a table, no connector is required, and some settings are ignored, such as `schema.mapping`.
+When counting rows in a table, no connector is required, and some settings are ignored, such as `schema.mapping`.

-* Count the total rows int the `ks1.table1` table in a cluster with a `localhost` contact point.
+* Count the total rows in the `ks1.table1` table in a cluster with a `localhost` contact point.

   `dsbulk count -k ks1 -t table1`